 We have a strict process for getting approved.
 We will only approve hosts that have a solid setup.

-Once you're approved, we'll send you a script to install our OpenStack-based hypervisor software.
+Once you're approved, we'll send you a script to install our Libvirt-based hypervisor software.
 This will automatically add your server to our marketplace.

 Last step: set your prices!
 Once this is done, marketplace users will be able to deploy virtual machines on your hardware!
 Now that customers are using your server, keep it running reliably — downtime will be penalized!